CodeFellows-Curve/dotnet-api/curve-api/curve-api/README-Auth.md

 - Don't use graphQL with authentication
 - Don't use gatsby with graphQL
 - use seperate routing for OAuth instead of using Auth0 to mitigate the whole thing
-####- It is currently not possible to add a policy to input objects using schema first approach (schema first uses graphQL authorize) dependant! don’t work!
+####- It is currently not possible to add a policy to input objects using schema first approach (schema first uses graphQL authorize) dependant! donâ€™t work!
 - Cannot send user information over http requests (security vulnerability)

 ### What we were trying to do first: